gve-sw/gve_devnet_cp8821_battery_check/README.md

 30.30.30.30
 40.40.40.40
 ```

-Run the script with with the following arguments:

- - `-infile` (REQUIRED) Provide an input text file of IP addresses to scan
- - `-temp` (OPTIONAL) Provide a temperature threshold for checking phone batteries, in celsius.
-The default threshold is 50.0 C.
- - `-timeout` (OPTIONAL) Provide a HTTP timeout for trying to reach an IP phone, in seconds.
-Default is 10 seconds.
- - `-v` (OPTIONAL) Enable verbose logging, which will provide status on each IP phone as it is queried

 **Note:** By default the script will try to use a TLS connection, but will fallback to HTTP.